 NHPR is committed to bringing the different regions of this state together.
 We strive to include everyone in the conversation, and continue to bring in new listeners both on-air through new signals in the North Country and online by expanding content for on-demand access.
 We believe that the more each of us knows about the daily realities of our fellow residents, the more able we will be to pull in unison to solve our common problems and improve our communities.

-30 Years of Great Radio, a Historical Timeline
+More than 30 Years of Great Radio: A Timeline

 - Fifty New Hampshire citizens form a steering committee to create New Hampshire’s own public radio station.
 Granite State Public Radio (GSPR) is incorporated.

 - GSPR receives $61,000 in planning grants.
 A general manager is hired and an application for a station is filed with the Federal Communication Commission (FCC).

 - August 4th – WEVO signs on the air with its inaugural broadcast.
 The first year’s budget was $182,601.
 NHPR had 500 members.

 - The Nashua translator is launched to improve reception in the area.
 The annual budget is augmented with major grants from the New Hampshire Charitable Foundation and Chubb Life America allowing GSPR to continue operation.

 - WEVO’s audience is 35,800 listeners per week and the station receives operating revenue totaling $52,418.